zmetcalf/rebuild-search-pulse/README.md

+***Broken/Unnessessary Project***

+This can be acheived by running the appropriate core and siteSearchRebuild: ex. en_US.Core.siteSearchRebuild.

-Hibernate Search stores its search date in the container, which can get wiped out.
-This plug-in is in development to solve this issue within the pulse framework. pulse.torweg.org
+Hibernate Search stores its search date in the container, which can get wiped out. pulse.torweg.org